anilzeybek/cricket/README.md

 ```

 For a custom robot, you only need to change the `name`, `urdf`, `srdf`, and `end_effector` fields.
+Some notes:
-If your robot does not have an SRDF, then the script will attempt to guess the self-collisions of the robot by randomly sampling one million configurations and seeing what is always in collision and what never collides.
+- If your robot does not have an SRDF, then the script will attempt to guess the self-collisions of the robot by randomly sampling one million configurations and seeing what is always in collision and what never collides.
+However, this is unreliable and probably should just be done by hand.
+- If you do not provide an end-effector, the last frame in the robot will be used.
+For serial link manipulators, this is probably the tool frame, but you should set this yourself.
-You may need to increase the collision checking resolution used (`resolution`) if your robot is especially high-dimensional (e.g., for Panda and Fetch 32 is used, for Baxter, 64).
+- You may need to increase the collision checking resolution used (`resolution`) if your robot is especially high-dimensional (e.g., for Panda and Fetch 32 is used, for Baxter, 64).

 ## Using with VAMP